 After the IVF cycle is completed

 When the transfer of embryos is completed, pregnancy tests are done about two weeks later.
-Then based on the monitoring & if the results are positive, you are suggested to an OB/GYN specialist to monitor you during your pregnancy.
+Then based upon the monitoring & if the results are positive, you are suggested to an OB/GYN specialist to monitor you during your pregnancy.

 To know more about IVF and other fertility treatments visit us.